 Arts in Action (AIA) is committed to each student’s success in learning within a caring, responsive, and safe environment that is free from discrimination, violence, and bullying.
 AIA works to ensure that all students have the opportunity and support to develop into their fullest potential and share a personal, meaningful bond with the people in the school community.
-See the bottom of this webpage for the electronic bullying report form.
-The form can also be accessed in the main office, counseling offices, and in the classrooms.
+Go to: AIA Bullying Report Form for the electronic bullying report form.
+Reports can also be made through the main office, counseling offices, and in the classrooms.

 If you would like general information on the California Department of Education Anti-Bullying Resources, please see here:

 Arts in Action Community Charter Schools (AIA) believes that all students have a right to a safe and healthy school environment, and will not tolerate behavior that infringes on the safety of any student.
 At StopBullying.gov, you will find information about the types of bullying, how it affects you and our community, and helpful resources for learning more about how we can maintain a safe and healthy school environment together.

 AIA prohibits retaliatory behavior against any complainant of a participant in the complaint process.
 Please contact school leadership or school counselors to report bullying.
 Bully Report forms are also available in both the Elementary and Middle School Sites and accessible to parents, staff, and students to report bullying.
 Any reports of bullying will be immediately addressed and an appropriate resolution reached to ensure the health and safety of all students.